 Regular Season Cash line wagers are considered oficial after 5 (five) complete innings or 4 1/2 innings if the home team is winning.

-If a game is called or suspended, the winner is determined by the score after the last full inning unless the home team scores to tie or take the lead in the bottom half of the inning, in this case the winner is determined by the score at the time that the game is called.
+When a game is called or suspended, the winner is determined by the score after the last full inning unless the home team scores to tie or take the lead in the bottom half of the inning, in this case the winner is determined by the score at the time the match is called.

-The above won’t use to Post Season games in which frozen games will be resumed from the point of delay that the subsequent day.
-All wagers will be settled on the comprehensive outcome.
+The above won’t apply to Post Season games in which suspended games will probably be resumed from the point of delay that the subsequent day.
+All wagers will be settled on the comprehensive result.

-For all Regular Season Runline (spread) and Total (over/under) wagers to have action, the game must go 9 innings or 81/2 if the home team is winning, listed pitchers must also start for wagers to have action.
-If a game goes past 9 innings and is not completed (suspended, curfew, rain delay, etc.), Runline and Total wagers are all actionable.
+For all Regular Season Runline (spread) and Total (over/under) wagers to have action, the game must go 9 innings or 81/2 if the home team is winning, listed pitchers must also begin for wagers to have action.
+When a game goes past 9 innings and is not completed (frozen, curfew, rain delay, etc.), Runline and Total wagers are all actionable.

-Regular Season games have to be played on scheduled date and site.
-If a match is rescheduled all bets are cancelled.
+Regular Season games have to be performed on scheduled date and site.
+If a game is rescheduled all bets are cancelled.

-For NCAA Baseball, in case a Run Ahead or Mercy Rule is redeemed, games will be considered complete.
+For NCAA Baseball, in the case that a Run Ahead or Mercy Rule is invoked, games will probably be considered whole.

-NCAA Baseball Rules: MLB Wagering principles apply, except for the following: In case a regular season match ends as a tie, moneyline wagers will be considered no action.
+NCAA Baseball Rules: MLB Wagering rules apply, except for the following: If a regular season match ends as a tie, moneyline wagers will be considered no action.